 Essential Security Features:

-- SOC2 Type II certification for enterprise standards
+- SOC 2 Type II audited security controls for enterprise standards

 - Audit trails that support GDPR accountability programs for European operations